nwtoht-ca/healix-docs/docs/veird/index.md

 If you login into an application using your email address and password, all you have really done is proven that you control an account, and email address if you have verified it.
 This is sufficient if we're only trying to protect information that you provide.

-However, if the system wants to give you information from your healthcare record or open an financial account where there is KYC (Know Your Customer) regulator obligations, then we must know your real world identity with a high degree of confidence.
+However, if the system wants to give you information from your healthcare record or open an financial account where there is KYC (Know Your Customer) regulatory obligations, then we must know your real world identity with a high degree of confidence.

-Verid is a solution for obtaining users' real world identity.
-There is no one best technique for doing this and Verid is designed to use the approaches that are best for each given situation.
+Verid is a solution for obtaining users' real world identities.
+There is no one best technique for doing this and Verid is designed to use the approaches that are best for each given situation and be extensible and configurable to include new verification methods.

 ### The Many Overlapping Organization Problem